- “Move ahead in time to when you have an accident.”

 Even though people believe in reincarnation and some have experienced recalled memories, they still have reservations about past-life regression.

-Activities that are a part of the subtle realms, such as unconscious memories, will never be fully explained by the physical world tests that are generally required as evidence.
+Activities that are part of the subtle realms, such as unconscious memories, will never be fully explained by physical-world tests that are generally required as evidence.
 The only actual proof is in personal experience and witnessing the resulting transformation.

-People who have decided they don’t believe will not be convinced, nor will they apply themselves to the experience to get a balanced perspective.
+People who have decided they don’t believe will not be convinced, nor will they engage with the experience to gain a balanced perspective.
 So be it.
 This is not their path.

 For those on a journey of expanding consciousness, using hypnotherapy and past life regression therapy to assist in accessing the unconscious memories from another time and space is a blessing in expediting that journey.